 - You will be given some time to walk to the Sun Gate or Inti Punku.
 (Free of cost)

 - Other optional activities in Aguas Calientes include a visit to the new local museum or to the hot springs (will be an additional entrance fee)..

-When you are ready, you will descend to Aguas Calientes, have a leisurely lunch on your own, and later on board the Expedition train at 4:22pm for the return trip to Cusco stopping at the Ollantaytambo Station, where you will catch our private van back to Cusco and arrive at your hotel around 8pm.
+When you are ready, you will descend to Aguas Calientes, have a leisurely lunch on your own, and later on board the Expedition train which departs at 14:55pm for the return trip to Cusco stopping at the Ollantaytambo Station, where you will catch our private van back to Cusco and arrive at your hotel around 7pm.